 Think of it as an insurance policy against running out of Catecholamines.

 There are no studies on whether Tyrosine an enhance the cognitive effects of stimulants like Caffeine, but it definitely plays a supportive role.

 It’s usually recommended to take 500-2000mg of L-Tyrosine per day, preferably prior to whatever stressful activity it is that you’re doing.

 When it comes to reducing the impact of stressful situations, the clinical dose for L-Tyrosine is at least 2 g, but higher doses may be better.

 How much Tyrosine you should take depends on 2 things:

 - How much you get from your diet

-By supplementing with L-Tyrosine, you’re just providing your brain and body with the building blocks it needs to produce some of the most essential chemicals/hormones your body produces.
+By supplementing with L-Tyrosine, you’re just providing your brain and body with the building blocks it needs to produce some of the most essential chemicals/hormones.

-If you eat a high protein diet, you may not benefit much from Tyrosine.
+If you eat a high protein diet,meaning you get plenty of dietary Tyrosine and Phenylalanine, you may not benefit much from Tyrosine.